gboysking/serverless-dynamodb-session-store/README.md

 # DynamoDB Session Store for Express

 This project provides a DynamoDB-based session store for Express applications.
 It allows you to store your Express session data in a DynamoDB table, providing a scalable and reliable storage solution.
+It is based on the implementation described in [this blog post](https://tobelinuxer.tistory.com/65).

 ## Features
 - Store Express session data in DynamoDB